 And we can add our new sandwich.

 So there's our app.
 But there's one last thing that I want to point out, and it's something we didn't see.
 We just built up this entire application and tested all of these rich behaviors without ever once building and running our app.
 Xcode previews let us view, edit and debug our applications much faster than was ever possible before.
+Thank you for watching, and I hope you enjoy using SwiftUI as much as we do.

 Looking for something specific?
 Enter a topic above and jump straight to the good stuff.